-Having a chronic and rare disease is a challenging experience for anyone to go through, and especially difficult on children and adolescents.
+Having a chronic and rare disease is a challenging experience for anyone to go through, and especially difficult for children and adolescents.

-In order to understand how our families cope with mental health, we collaborated with Andrea Knight MD MSCE, an expert in the autoimmune and mental health fields.
+To understand how our families cope with mental health, we collaborated with Andrea Knight, MD MSCE, an autoimmune and mental health expert.
 We surveyed Cure JM patients and parents on the “Mental Health Needs of JM Patients and Potential Interventions” and found that 28% of JM adolescent and young adult patients reported depression and 33% reported anxiety.
 These percentages are two to three times higher than the 2016 national average of depression in adolescents (12.8%) and young adults (10.9%), according to the National Institute of Mental Health.

 Researchers do not know whether mental health problems in JM are caused by the underlying illness (from inflammation and vasculitis), the treatments, genetics, or the challenge of living with a chronic and rare disease.
 But, we do know that patients, physicians, and researchers rank mental health as an important research priority for Cure JM.

 The following information will help you better understand the signs and symptoms of depression and anxiety and how to get help.
 Please consult a physician if you have any concerns about your child, yourself, or your family.

 JM-Related Factors Leading to Depression and Anxiety

 - Pain, fatigue, weakness, and disease symptoms can cause depression

 - Taking multiple medications with psychiatric side effects